Key takeaways

 Martarelli et al. (2011) tested athletes after exhaustive exercise.
 The diaphragmatic breathing group showed significantly lower cortisol and higher melatonin than controls — markers of reduced oxidative stress and improved recovery quality.
 [19]

-Slow, diaphragmatic breathing after intense effort is where to start: four to six breath cycles per minute, focused on a full belly exhale, for ten minutes.
-That's what the research actually tested.
+Slow, diaphragmatic breathing after intense effort is where to start: four to six breath cycles per minute, with the exhale slightly longer than the inhale, for five to ten minutes.
+No breath holds.
+No air hunger.
+No attempt to win the cooldown.
+The cleaner the signal, the better the downshift.

 For recovery